metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 Generally you'll need to paste these user attributes (first name, last name, and email) into fields labelled "Name", "Attributes" or "Parameters".

 **End-users should not be able to edit the email address attribute**.
-Your IdP will pass the email address attribute to Metabase in order to log people into their Metabase accounts (or to create a Metabase account on the first login).
+Your IdP will pass the email address attribute to Metabase in order to log people into their Metabase accounts (or to create an account on the first login).
 If a person can change the email address attribute, they'll potentially be able to access Metabase accounts other than their own.

 ### Settings for signing SSO requests (optional)